Aung La N Sang is motivated by challenges.

 It may have taken him over a decade to get to this point, but Aung La N Sang’s hard work paid off.
-This past June, he defeated previously-unbeaten titleholder Vitaly Bigdash of Russia at ONE: LIGHT OF A NATION to capture the ONE Middleweight World Championship.
+Last June, he defeated previously-unbeaten titleholder Vitaly Bigdash of Russia at ONE: LIGHT OF A NATION to capture the ONE Middleweight World Championship.

-With that victory, he also became Myanmar’s first world champion in sporting history, and the most successful middleweight in the promotion with solid five wins.
+With that victory, he also became Myanmar’s first world champion in sporting history, and the most successful middleweight in the promotion with a solid five wins.

 Now he is using all of his celebrity and international fame for the greater good by working towards the advancement of his fellow countrymen in Myanmar.